sbd-community/handbook/docs/implementation/build-phase/threat-modeling.md

 ---
 # Guide: Threat Modeling

-## 1. The 'Why': Threat Modeling as a Compliance Cornerstone
+## 1. Introduction to Threat Modeling

-Threat modeling is not just a technical best practice; it is the foundational activity for building a secure and compliant product.
-The EU's **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** is built on the principle of risk management, making this process a core legal obligation for manufacturers.

 ### 1.1.
+What is Threat Modeling?

+**Threat Modeling** is a structured, systematic process for identifying potential security threats to a system, analyzing the risks they pose, and defining mitigations to reduce that risk.
+Instead of waiting for vulnerabilities to be discovered after release, you proactively anticipate how an attacker might try to compromise your product.

+It is the foundational activity for building a secure product and the practical implementation of a risk assessment.
+The process provides the rationale for your security architecture and proves to regulators that you have built security in from the start.

+### 1.2.
 The Regulatory Requirement

 The legal basis for threat modeling is established in two key places:

 -   **Cyber-Resilience Act ([Art.
 13 § 2][cra_art13])**: The CRA mandates that manufacturers must "undertake a cybersecurity risk assessment" and include the documentation of this assessment in their technical file.
 -   **BSI TR-03183-1 ([REQ_RA 1][bsi_tr_03183_p1])**: Germany's influential technical guideline, which provides a concrete interpretation of the CRA's essential requirements, explicitly requires a documented "risk assessment covering the product's intended and reasonably foreseeable use."

 The output of your threat model is the primary evidence that you have fulfilled this requirement.
-It provides the documented rationale for your security architecture and proves to regulators that you have built security in from the start.

-### 1.2.
+### 1.3.
 Do I Really Need to Do This?

 **Yes.** Of all the security activities in this handbook, this is the one that is most explicitly and unambiguously required by the law.

 The Cyber-Resilience Act is a **risk-based** regulation.
 The entire framework is built upon the manufacturer's duty to perform a risk assessment and then implement security controls that are appropriate to the identified risks.

 If you have not performed and documented a threat model, you have not met the most fundamental obligation of the CRA.
 There are no exceptions for connected devices, regardless of their size or perceived simplicity.

-### 1.3.
-What is Threat Modeling?

-**Threat Modeling** is a structured, systematic process for fulfilling the risk assessment requirement.
-It involves:
-1. Identifying potential security threats and vulnerabilities in a product.
-2. Analyzing the risks they pose.
-3. Defining and prioritizing mitigations to reduce that risk.

-Instead of waiting for vulnerabilities to be discovered after release, you proactively anticipate how an attacker might try to compromise your system.
-This is the core of a **Secure-by-Design** approach.

 ## 2. The Threat Modeling Process